 13. Roadsurfer's rental fee and service fee

-13.2 Roadsurfer shall transfer the rental fee to the bank account specified by the lessor within 7 calendar days of the end of the rental relationship, less a service charge at the applicable percentage of the gross amount of the rental fee ("service fee").
-The lessor shall receive an overview of the disbursement credit existing in their favour as well as an invoice for the service fee in accordance with the requirements of Sections 14 and 14a UStG (German Turnover Tax Act).
+13.2.
+The rental fee will be transferred by the external payment service provider Adyen commissioned by Roadsurfer within 7 calendar days after the end of the calendar day on which the rental relationship ends.
+This rental fee will be disbursed minus a service fee of Roadsurfer of 15% of the gross amount of the rental fee ("service fee") to the account deposited by the lessor with Adyen.
+The Lessor will receive an invoice for the Service Fee in accordance with the requirements of § 14 and § 14a UStG (German Turnover Tax Act).

 13.3 Roadsurfer shall be entitled to adjust the service fee once (1) per contract year after the start of the contract for use to the development of costs at reasonable discretion with appropriate consideration for the interests of the lessor.
 Roadsurfer shall inform the lessor about such price adjustments in text form.
 The price adjustment shall be deemed to be accepted by the lessor if the lessor does not object in text form within six (6) weeks after receipt of the notification of change and continues to make use of the services; Roadsurfer shall draw attention to this consequence for the lessor in the notice about the change.
 If the lessor objects to the price adjustment, both parties shall have a special right of termination with effect from the announced date of entry into force of the new prices that must be exercised within one (1) month of receipt of the objection.